LIM-AeroCloud/SFTP.jl/docs/src/filesystem.md

-Several of the Filesystem functions return a `URI` struct from the [URIs package](https://github.com/JuliaWeb/URIs.jl.git) to represent the complete server address including the path on the server. `URI` structs are also accepted as input argument by serveral of _SFTP.jl_'s Filesystem functions.
+Several of the Filesystem functions return a `URI` struct from the [URIs package](https://github.com/JuliaWeb/URIs.jl.git) to represent the complete server address including the path on the server.
 For easier handling, the `URI` struct is exported by _SFTP.jl_ as well.
 See [URIs' documentation](https://docs.juliahub.com/URIs/eec2u/1.5.1/#URIs.URI) for more details on the `URI` struct.